dark777/shell-script/README.md

-# Scripts e Settings em bash
+# Scripts and settings in bash